pw1/stddir/README.md

 ## Introduction
 Stddir is a cross-platform libray for finding standard directories for configuration files, data files, cached data and runtime files.
 The locations of these directories are different for different operating systems.
 Supported operating systems are: Linux, Windows, MacOSX, FreeBSD, NetBSD and OpenBSD.

-Full documentation can be found on Godoc: https://godoc.org/github.com/pw1/stddir
+Full documentation can be found on GoDoc: https://godoc.org/github.com/pw1/stddir

 ## Config directories
 Config find directories where user-specific and system wide configuration is stored.
 Depending on the operating system the array contains the following items:

 ### Linux
 1. `${XDG_CONFIG_HOME}/<program>`